AnasBenAmor10/AWS-Air-Quality-Prediction-Dashboard-with-LLM-and-ML-Integration/README.md

 ---

-## 📌 Overview
+## 📈 Overview

-This project is designed to collect, process, and visualize real-time weather data by leveraging AWS services, OpenWeather API, and machine learning tools.
-The pipeline automates the retrieval of weather data, stores it efficiently in the cloud, processes it for analytics, and makes it accessible for real-time visualization and predictive analysis.
+This project harnesses AWS services, the OpenWeather API, and machine learning tools to collect, process, and visualize real-time air quality data.
+The solution automates data retrieval, ensures efficient cloud storage, and processes the data for insightful analytics, enabling real-time visualization and accurate predictive analysis.

 ---